Recently separated? What next?

 When and how can I obtain a divorce?

 A divorce is the legal process of ending a marriage.
-An application for divorce may be made individually or jointly through the Family Court.
-Online applications are encouraged and a copy of the marriage certificate and relevant filing fee must accompany the application.
-Additional documents are required for non-citizens.
+You can apply for a divorce individually or make a joint application through the Family Court.
+Divorce Online applications are encouraged and a copy of the marriage certificate and relevant filing fee must accompany the application.
+Additional documents are required if you are not an Australian citizen.

 The primary requirements for granting a divorce order are that: